appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 For the clients that will connect to the Appcircle DMZ server should resolve 3 domains; Enterprise App Store, Testing Distribution and authentication domains.

 These domains should be resolved to the Appcircle DMZ server IP.
-The domains may vary according to the Private Appcircle server configuration.
+The domains may vary according to the Appcircle server configuration.
 For example:

 - `store.spacetech.com`: Custom Enterprise App Store domain.
 - `dist.spacetech.com`: Custom Testing Distribution domain.
 - `auth.appcircle.spacetech.com`: Appcircle authentication domain.

-Also the Appcircle DMZ server should be resolving some of the Appcircle private server domains such as authentication and API domains.
+Also the Appcircle DMZ server should be resolving some of the Appcircle server domains such as authentication and API domains.

-These domains should be resolved to the Appcircle private server IP.
-The domains may vary according to the Private Appcircle server configuration.
+These domains should be resolved to the Appcircle server IP.
+The domains may vary according to the Appcircle server configuration.
 For example:

 - `api.appcircle.spacetech.com`: Appcircle API domain.
 - `auth.appcircle.spacetech.com`: Appcircle authentication domain.